 When refactoring CSS code, this tool could save you heaps of time.
 Just paste your CSS code and it will generate LESS code for you.
 I recommend you review this code and merge it into your existing LESS code as there will be overlaps (especially variables).

 This is something you could achieve with NimbleText but this website only has one purpose: to sort text.
 This site in particular has a few sorting options such as alphabetical or by length.

 One of my favorites.
 Partly because it’s got pandas and partly because it’s good at compressing images.
 It’s also got an API and even better, there’s a NuGet package.

-The .NET version of the ‘fiddle’ range.
+Fiddle sites have been a very useful addition to my core tool set.
 Excellent for playing around and validating StackOverflow answers before risking it to use it in your code base.

 You could easily talk about computer specs for hours and every person will have his own preferences.
 A widely unpopular answer to the question ‘Which computer should I buy’ is ‘it depends’.
 If you are at the same office every day and work as a game developer or graphical designer, you will have other requirements than the traveling front-end developer or photographer.